xso4/vndb-mirror/data/api-kana.md

 age
 :   Integer, possibly null, years.

+birthday
+:   Possibly null, otherwise an array of two integers: month and day,
+    respectively.

+sex
+:   Possibly null, otherwise an array of two strings: the character's apparent
+    (non-spoiler) sex and the character's real (spoiler) sex.
+Possible values are `null`, `"m"`, `"f"` or `"b"` (meaning "both").

 vns
 :   Array of objects, visual novels this character appears in.
 The same visual
     novel may be listed multiple times with a different release; the spoiler